 Sukhothai Sukhothai Province, Thailand Travel Guide

-Sukhothai cuisine blends Northern plus The central area Thai traditions, presenting a distinct and savory flavor profile.
+Sukhothai cuisine blends Northern plus The central area Thai traditions, presenting a distinct and savory combination of flavors.
 Thai food emphasizes a balance of sweet, sour, salty, spicy, and sometimes bitter notes.

 Rice is a staple, accompanying most meals.
 Sukhothai's signature noodle dish, "Kuay Teow Sukhothai," embodies the region's culinary identity, recognized throughout Thailand.
 Common ingredients include rice noodles, various pork preparations, fish, fresh herbs, lime, chili, garlic, a salty sauce made from fermented fish, palm sugar, and tamarind.